Insurance · July 08, 2021

 What does an umbrella policy cover?

-That's a good thing, given that many basic auto and homeowner insurance policies offer just a small amount of coverage in these cases.
-That could mean you'd have to draw from your own assets—such as your savings or retirement accounts—to pay for any additional damages awarded to the victim that are beyond your policy's liability limits.
+That's a good thing, given that many basic auto and homeowners insurance policies offer just a small amount of coverage in these cases.
+This could mean you'd have to draw from your own assets—such as your savings or retirement accounts—to pay for any additional damages awarded to the victim that are beyond your policy's liability limits.

 For example, let's say you're held liable for someone's injuries that incur damages of $600,000.
 If your homeowners policy has a $250,000 liability limit, it would only pay up to that amount, leaving you responsible for the remaining $350,000.
 But if you also have an umbrella policy with a $1,000,000 limit, it would step in and cover that $350,000.